 Thus, especially from the point of view of those doing deliberate search, the activities of production and consumption are not thought of as generating knowledge that can be easily used elsewhere.
 There can be a sort of a vicious circle.
 The part of the knowledge stock that is produced "outside" (not in places dedicated to knowledge production) remains invisible or tacit.
 Its invisibility implies that when resources are being allocated among learning activities, this location is overlooked.
 Thus it is "underfunded" and produces less than the optimal amount.
 This can generate a further decrease in the amount of learning that takes place "outside", and the cycle continues until "outside" locations are perceived as contributing nothing to technological advances.
-A system of by-product learning that is not explicitly financed means that market processes do not as a rule lead to socially optimal rates of learning: (a) private producers may be financially constrained to minimize short-run production costs, which makes them myopic in their evaluation of the learning component of production; (b) externalities and spillovers mean that (even with foresight and perfect capital markets) private strategic behavior does not yield socially optimal learning rates (Arrow, 1962).
+A system of by-product learning that is not explicitly financed means that market processes do not as a rule lead to socially optimal rates of learning: (a) private producers may be financially constrained to minimize short-run production; (b) externalities and spillovers mean that (even with foresight and perfect capital markets) private strategic behavior does not yield socially optimal learning rates (Arrow, 1962).